niki-on-github/k3s-infra-playground/utils/README.md

 # Utils

-This directory contains scripts to manage my kubernetes repository.
+This directory contains scripts to manage my GitOps repository.